vectordotdev/vector/docs/usage/configuration/specification.md

   # * no default
   bootstrap_servers = "10.14.22.123:9092,10.14.23.332:9092"

+  # The field name to use for the topic key.
+If unspecified, the key will be
+  # randomly generated.
+If the field does not exist on the event, a blank value
+  # will be used.
+  #
+  # * required
+  # * no default
+  key_field = "partition_key"

   # The Kafka topic name to write events to.
   #
   # * required